arbourd/concourse-slack-alert-resource/README.md

 * `concourse_url`: *Optional.* The external URL that points to Concourse.
 Defaults to the env variable `ATC_EXTERNAL_URL`.
 * `username`: *Optional.* Concourse basic auth username.
 Required for non-public pipelines if using alert type `fixed`
 * `password`: *Optional.* Concourse basic auth password.
 Required for non-public pipelines if using alert type `fixed`
+* `channel`: *Optional*.
+Target channel where messages are posted.
+If unset the default channel of the webhook is used.

 ## Behavior